leeboardtools/gnucashjgnash/readme.md

     - The source (price:source) is ignored.

 - Transactions:
-    - Transaction lots are not yet supported.
+    - Transaction lots are not supported.
     - The post date is used, not the entered date.
     - If both the credit and debit sides of a transaction entry pair have a memo, the memo for the credit side is the one used.